PraxmaLord/type-test/README.md

 # type
 # Download both the wpm.py and the text.txt files.
-Use the command on Terminal:-
+Use the command on Terminal:-<br>
-  pip install windows-curses
+  ~pip install windows-curses